1.1.1 Purpose of the Blueprint

 1.4.3 Health effects and relevance to Arctic populations

 The population is exposed to a mixture of contaminants rather than individual chemicals.
-During the past few years, NCP toxicological studies have investigated not only the health effects of individual contaminants but also the effects of mixtures that mimic the exposure profile of highly exposed Northerners.
+NCP-funded toxicological studies have investigated not only the health effects of individual contaminants but also the effects of mixtures that mimic the exposure profile of highly exposed Northerners.
 Early results demonstrate that the effects of the mixtures are not necessarily the same as those expected from studies of the effects of individual chemicals and that interactions occur among contaminants.

 Arctic epidemiological research is revealing that nutrients found in certain traditional/country marine foods may offer some partial protection from the detrimental health effects of contaminants found in those same foods.
 Lifestyle factors may also influence the health effects of contaminants.
 For example, smoking during pregnancy is common in Northern communities.
 In such cases, a host of other chemical contaminants may contribute to (or mitigate) the effects of prenatal exposure to Arctic contaminant mixtures.